callmelazarus/leetcode-codewars-journey/README.md

 **Lesson:**

 ---

+## Dec 6, 2022 - Tues

+**Today I worked on:**

+- 3 LC style problems for Telsa codility challenge
+- Maximum Length of a Concatenated String with Unique Characters

+**Reflection:**

+- for tech questions, just need to take your time as you go thru the problem

+**Lesson:**
+Code challenges

+1. write notes as you read thru question
+2. write on a piece of paper if needed
+3. Challenge assumptions with reviewer
+4. write pseudocode
+5. start writing code
+6. test code regularly

 ## Dec 5, 2022 - Mon

 **Today I worked on:**

 - longest substring without repeating character
 - running sum of 1d array
+- find pivot index

 **Reflection:**

 - sliding windows problems are just 2 pointers, but considering a subarray of a problem

 **Lesson:**

+- sum fxn in python is O(n) time

 ## Dec 3, 2022 - Sat